Satyajeet-Das/To_Do-List-Chrome-Extension/README.md

 Click on the "Load unpacked" button and select the directory where you extracted or cloned the extension files.

 ### 6. Verify Installation
-You should now see the To-Do extension listed on the Extensions page.
+You should now see the To-Do List extension listed on the Extensions page.
 Ensure the extension is enabled.

 ### Usage
-Click on the To-Do icon in the Chrome toolbar.
+Click on the To-Do List icon in the Chrome toolbar.
 Follow any on-screen instructions or prompts to start using the extension.